allanbunch/node-red-couchbase-api/README.md

 ## Usage

+You can find implementations of each node in the [example](./examples/api-examples.json) flow.

-Each node's functionality maps to the official Couchbase [REST API reference](https://docs.couchbase.com/server/current/rest-api/rest-intro.html) documentation.
+Note: Each node's functionality maps to the official Couchbase [REST API reference](https://docs.couchbase.com/server/current/rest-api/rest-intro.html) documentation.

 ## License